lbeder/slowkey/README.md

   -h, --help                     Print help
 ```

 Note about entropy input: When using the `--random` option, the tool prompts for extra entropy.
 Some terminals limit the maximum input line length (for example, 4095 characters).
-After you press Enter, SlowKey echoes the provided entropy and prints its length ("Entropy (please highlight to see): … (length: N)").
+After you press Enter, SlowKey echoes the provided entropy and prints its length ("Entropy (please highlight to see): ...
+Length: N").
 Please verify the printed entropy and its length to ensure your input was not truncated by the terminal.

 #### Showing a Secret